 To promote long-term stewardship of the White River watershed, we organize numerous seasonal opportunities for people of all ages to do something good for their communities and their river.

-Each spring, hundreds of volunteers help us plant thousands of trees along the White River and its tributaries.
-We spend the summer, fall and winter recruiting willing landowners to participate in our Trees for Streams Program, designed to restore native vegetation along the banks of the river.
+Each spring hundreds of volunteers help us plant thousands of trees along the White River.
+We spend the summer, fall and winter recruiting willing landowners to participate in our Trees for Streams Program, designed to restore native trees and shrubs along the banks of the river.
 This vegetation has many benefits, from improving wildlife habitat and water quality to stabilizing streambanks.
 We order trees and planting materials in December and January, plant the trees in late-April and early-May, and recruit volunteers all year long!
-Specific planting dates are posted in mid-April on our News and Events webpage.
+Specific planting dates are posted in late-April on our Upcoming Events webpage.

 Since 2001, the WRP has coordinated a Water Quality Monitoring Program to better understand potential threats to water quality and public health.
 Each summer, WRP staff and volunteers keep tabs at over 20 sites throughout the watershed, including popular swimming holes and locations that have the potential to become contaminated.
-Every Wednesday from June through September, our volunteers measure water clarity and conductivity, and collect water samples that are tested for bacteria.
+On eight Wednesdays during the summer, our volunteers measure water clarity and conductivity, and collect water samples that are tested for bacteria.
 We recruit new volunteers every spring as needed.
 Contact us to learn more.

-The WRP coordinates river cleanups from May through October in conjunction with Vermont’s River Cleanup Month and the Connecticut River Conservancy’s Source to Sea Cleanup.
-We focus our efforts on public access areas along the river, providing a valuable service to towns as well as private landowners who are generous enough to share their land with the public.
-And river cleanups are a fun way for the whole family to get their feet wet and their hands dirty while improving the beauty and cleanliness of the White River.
+The WRP coordinates a September river cleanup in conjunction with Vermont’s River Cleanup Month and the Connecticut River Conservancy’s Source to Sea Cleanup.
+We focus our event on public access areas along the river, providing a valuable service to towns as well as private landowners who are generous enough to share their land with the public.
+River cleanups are a fun way for the whole family to get their feet wet and their hands dirty while improving the beauty and cleanliness of the White River.

-Stay posted about current volunteer opportunities by visiting our News and Events webpage or our Facebook page.
-Or subscribe to our e-newsletter list-serve (see right-hand side of this page) to receive email notifications about upcoming events.
+Stay posted about current volunteer opportunities by visiting our Upcoming Events webpage or our Facebook page.
+Or subscribe to our email list-serve (see right-hand side of this page) to receive notifications about upcoming events.